apietrelli/myVCF/docs/install.rst

   **Start** > **Control panel** > **System**

   and check the version.
-2. Unpack the :code:`.zip` file
+2. Unpack the :code:`.zip` file and follow the installation
-3. Install it!

 Python library dependecies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^